-Other payables from discontinued operations of \$86 million as at March 31, 2019, primarily relates to trade payables and other accrued liabilities of dormant exploration subsidiaries that operated in Trinidad, Indonesia and Pakistan.
+Other payables from discontinued operations comprises of the following:

-The provision for minimum contract quantities dispute of \$31 million is related to the minimum contracted quantities dispute in India.
+- \$86 million of trade payables and other accrued liabilities of dormant exploration subsidiaries that operated in Trinidad, Indonesia and Pakistan. - \$14 million of accrued liabilities related to disputed liabilities in the D6 Block in India.
+Under the terms of the D6 settlement agreement, the disputed liabilities are retained by an indirect subsidiary of the Company. - The provision for minimum contract quantities dispute of \$32 million is related to the minimum contracted quantities dispute in India.
 In accordance with previous contracts for natural gas sales from the Hazira field in India, the Company had committed to deliver certain minimum quantities.
 For the period ended December 31, 2007, the Company was unable to deliver the minimum quantities to certain customers and the Company's joint operating partner in the Hazira field delivered the shortfall volumes from other gas sources.
 The Company's joint operating partner has filed claims for losses incurred as a result of the delivery of these shortfall volumes.
 In June 2017, the arbitration tribunal issued an award in favour of the Company's joint operating partner in an amount of approximately \$17.8 million along with the interest thereon at the rate of 10 percent per annum from 2012 to the date of award plus further interest at 10 percent per annum from the date of the award until payment.
 The Company has appealed the award in the Indian court system under the rules governing Indian arbitration.